mmc41/VALJOGen/README.md

 ##Adding VALJOGen annotationprocessor to Maven:

-Use `Maven 3.2.0` or latet and add the dependency:
+Use `Maven 3.2.0` or later and add the dependency:
 >        <dependency>
 >            <groupId>com.fortyoneconcepts.valjogen.annotationprocessor</groupId>
 >            <artifactId>valjogen-annotationprocessor</artifactId>